benbensenton/to-do/README.txt

            * script for economic indicators async data             not needed, simple call

            -get all the data raw first, process later
-           * storage of 150TB might be a bit of a problem
+           * flat file hdf5 for timeseries, later db, feather should be faster?, parquet as distributed columnar storage for agregated columnar operations
-           * flat file hdf5 for timeseries, later db, feather should be faster?
+           --> we dont need transaction db, we want summaries
            * flat file hdf5 for ticker and company data later sqlight/postgres/mysql